 When the product is broken down into components where multiple people (teams) contribute to them, you need to be able to assemble them back together.

-The system integration team is responsible to assemble the delivered components into one product.
+The system integration team is responsible for assembling the delivered components into one product.

 Successful product development and release relies upon a multi-skilled team to validate every element and orchestrate every release.